SachaDelcourt-Co/chateau-apero-charge/load-tests/README.md

 5. **Endpoint-Specific Issues**
    - Which specific API endpoints hit rate limits first?
    - Are there particular operations that struggle under load?

+6. **Business Logic Integrity** (New)
+   - Does the card balance remain accurate under load?
+   - Are all order items properly created and linked?
+   - At what point does data integrity start to degrade?

+## New Functional Testing Approach

+The new functional tests go beyond technical success to validate full business logic:

+### End-to-End Workflow Validation

+Each test run verifies the complete workflow:

+1. **Card Verification/Creation**
+   - Ensures test cards exist with the correct initial balance
+   - Verifies card data can be retrieved consistently

+2. **Transaction Processing**
+   - For Bar Operations: Creates orders and order items with proper relationships
+   - For Card Recharges: Creates payment records with unique transaction IDs

+3. **Balance Management**
+   - Updates card balances correctly based on operation type
+   - For Bar: Deducts the order total from card balance
+   - For Recharges: Adds the recharge amount to card balance

+4. **Data Integrity Checks**
+   - Validates all relationships between entities
+   - Confirms no data is lost during high concurrency operations
+   - Verifies final balances match expected values

+### Specific Edge Cases Tested

+The functional tests include specific scenarios to verify edge cases:

+- **Simple/Complex Orders**: Order variations with different product mixes
+- **Exact Balance Orders**: Orders that use nearly all of a card's available balance
+- **Recharge Scenarios**: Various recharge amounts (small, medium, large)
+- **Payment Methods**: Testing both card and cash payment processing

 ## Randomization and Realism